Pelotas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be careful to pick the correct kind.
-The majority of adapters for sale now are just plug changers and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most places.
+A plug adapter that supports outlet types C and N. It's important that you choose the necessary kind.
+Most adapters available are simply plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most areas.

-If you see the Baroness Museum, wear museum-appropriate clothing and take:
+If you go to the Baroness Museum, wear museum-appropriate clothing and take:

 Ultralight day pack